Miso Nikomi Udon (味噌煮込みうどん)

 The main feature of Miso Nimikomi Udon is the thick Hatcho miso soup.
 The strong udon noodles in the soup, which are cooked in their raw state, are very satisfying.
 The udon is not boiled separately like regular udon, but is made from just flour and water, and is cooked together with the soup.
 Because the udon is cooked for a short time, the core of the udon remains a little, but the noodles are so thick and strong that first-time eaters may think they are undercooked.

-Miso katsu, made with aka miso, is also famous in Nagoya, and is often eaten together with Misokatsu in the local area, where people prefer dishes with strong flavors.
+Miso katsu, made with aka miso, is also famous in Nagoya, and is often together with Misokatsu in the local area, where people prefer dishes with strong flavors.

 History of miso nikomi udon